-Hydropower remains the main renewable resource in Africa with over 37 GW of installed capacity.
-It accounts for 15 per cent of the total electricity share in the region.
-This is predicted to increase to more than 23 per cent by 2040, following moves towards universal access and low-carbon energy transition.
+Hydropower remains the continent’s primary renewable resource in Africa at over 38 GW of installed capacity, with 971 MW added in 2020.
+It accounts for over 70 per cent of the renewable electricity share and about 16 per cent of the total electricity share.
+Hydropower’s share of total electricity is predicted to increase to more than 23 per cent by 2040 following efforts to achieve universal access and a low carbon energy transition.

 Sustainable energy is at the forefront of national development plans across the continent.
 Out of the 53 African nationally determined contributions (NDCs) under the Paris Agreement on climate change, 45 contain quantified renewable energy targets.